DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

     And then, split the `all_replace_data.txt` file into train & eval sets using `experiments/exp3B_1/split_pretrain_data_hpc.sh` script.

     **Pre Training:**
-    Finally, train the model with a *Masked-LM* objective on this data.
-The training scripts are available [exp3B_1/pretraining - TODO Update this](experiments/exp3B_1/).
+    Finally, train the model (with updated tokens in step i.) with a *Masked-LM* objective on this data.
+The original pretraining-script is refered from [here](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/SubtaskA-Pre_Train/preTrain.py).
+The customized training scripts are available [exp3B_1/train_and_save_hpc](experiments/exp3B_1/train_and_save_hpc.sh).

     Follow these steps of `option-2` as well using the idioms of Option-2.